olsenlabmit/Polymer-Ensemble-Similarity/README.md

 The repository is intended for the following use cases:

+- Illustrate the EMD method for polymer ensemble calculation in the manuscript
-- Allow for full reproducibility of the data in the manuscript
+- Allow for full reproducibility of the results in the manuscript